frantastic7/gpthings/summarize/README.md

 Use "-a" if you want the an AI generated voice to read the summary for you.

-For the AI voiceover I used the elevenlabs.io API.
+For the AI voiceover I used the elevenlabs.io API (https://beta.elevenlabs.io).
 Feel free to modify the voice, all of the models are provided in the models.json file.